Elvis Recorded Live on Stage in Memphis

-Elvis Recorded Live on Stage in Memphis is a live album by American singer and musician Elvis Presley, released by RCA Records in July 1974.
+Elvis Recorded Live on Stage in Memphis is a live album by American singer and musician Elvis Presley, released by RCA Records on July 8, 1974.
 It was recorded on March 20 of the same year at the Mid-South Coliseum in Memphis, Tennessee, Presley's hometown.
 The cover features a photograph of Presley's home, Graceland.

 Presley earned his third Grammy Award for this album's performance of "How Great Thou Art" (he had previously won for the album of the same title).
 The album was certified gold by the Recording Industry Association of America on July 15, 1999.

 Content

 The album was recorded on the same day as his Good Times album was released.
 Elvis Recorded Live on Stage in Memphis was Presley's fifth live album in less than five years and the last to be issued in his lifetime.

 In the United States, Elvis Recorded Live on Stage in Memphis topped Cashbox's Country album chart, reached number 2 on Billboard's Country chart, and reached the top 40 of the Top LPs & Tape listings (now known as the Billboard 200).
 It was Presley's last album to reach the top 40 until Moody Blue in 1977.
 Although the live album was not a major commercial success, it did produce the singer's third and final Grammy Award winner, "How Great Thou Art", which won for best inspirational performance.
 Two other gospel songs, "Why Me Lord" and "Help Me", are given an inspired performance.
 Another highlight is the Sun years classic "Trying to Get to You", a favorite live choice of Presley's, which suggested that he still had the power to belt it out when he chose to.

 The live recording of "Let Me Be There" from this album was later used as filler on Presley's final studio album, Moody Blue.
 It was also issued as a promotional single in 1974, with the same song on both sides (mono and stereo).